Table of Contents

 Note

 Image tracking requires the tracking target to occupy a certain proportion of the entire image.
-If the image cannot be tracked, try moving the head closer to the image.
+If unable to track the image, try moving your head closer to the image.

-Image tracking requires the horizontal edge length of the image to match the real-world size of the object.
-In the example, you need to track an image with a horizontal edge length that fully spans the long edge of an A4 paper placed horizontally.
-Therefore, do not track images displayed on a computer screen unless you use a ruler and adjust the horizontal edge length of the image to the size of an A4 paper.
+Image tracking requires the horizontal side length of the image to match the physical size of the real-world object.
+In the example, an image needs to be tracked that spans the full length of the long edge of a horizontally placed A4 paper.
+Therefore, do not track images displayed on a computer screen unless using a ruler to adjust the horizontal side length of the image to the size of A4 paper.

-If image tracking works perfectly with EIF but not on the device, it needs to be resolved before proceeding with other tests.
-It will be much more difficult to fix the issue in later steps.
+If image tracking is perfect when using EIF but different on the device, this needs to be resolved before proceeding to other tests.
+Solving problems in later steps is much more difficult.

-If the virtual object appears to hover far away from the real object, even when the person is not moving, it is likely that intrinsics or extrinsics are incorrect, or the device pose in camera frame data and rendering frame data is not in the same coordinate system, or the display system introduced this error.
+If a virtual object appears suspended far away from the real object, even when the user remains still, it is very likely that either intrinsics or extrinsics are incorrect, or the device pose in camera frame data and rendering frame data are not in the same coordinate system, or the display system introduced this error.

-If the virtual object moves continuously when moving the head and appears to have latency, there is a high probability that the device pose is not healthy.
-This often occurs in several scenarios (other issues cannot be ruled out):
+If the virtual object moves continuously when moving the head and appears to have latency, there is a high probability that the device pose is not stable.
+This often occurs in several situations (other issues cannot be ruled out),

-• The data time of device pose and raw camera image data is not synchronized
+• The data timestamps of device pose and raw camera image data are not synchronized.

-• The same pose is used in camera frame data and rendering frame data
+• The same pose is used in both camera frame data and rendering frame data.

-Step six: Use EIF and run dense spatial mapping on the device
+Step six: Using EIF and running dense spatial mapping on the device

 • The device's own display system

-• Intrinsics in camera frame data (data correctness is not fully guaranteed, as the algorithm has tolerance for errors)
+• intrinsics in camera frame data (data accuracy is not fully guaranteed, as the algorithm has tolerance for errors)

-If the mesh generation is very slow and/or the ground reconstruction is uneven, it is highly likely that the device pose is problematic.
-It is also possible that the coordinate system of the pose is incorrect or the timing of the pose is off.
+If mesh generation is very slow and/or ground reconstruction appears bumpy, it is highly likely that there is an issue with the device pose.
+It is also possible that the pose's coordinate system is incorrect or the pose timestamps are misaligned.

 Tip

-If the input data frame rate is low, the mesh generation speed will also slow down, but the quality will not significantly degrade.
+If the input data has a low frame rate, mesh generation speed will also decrease, but the quality will not degrade significantly.
 This is expected behavior.

-It is usually not very easy to discern the exact mesh position, so display system errors may not be noticeable when using dense spatial mapping.
+It is generally not very easy to discern precise mesh locations, so display system inaccuracies may not be observable when using dense spatial mapping.

-Read the following to learn how to use Mega in Unity.
-If you haven't activated the Mega service yet, you need to contact EasyAR Business to obtain a trial qualification.
+Read the following to learn how to use mega in unity.
+If you haven’t activated mega service yet, contact easyar business for trial eligibility.

-Then run Mega on the device and compare the effect with the mobile phone (it is recommended to use iPhone as the standard).
-Pay attention to
+Then run mega on the device and compare the effect with mobile operation (suggested to use iphone as the standard).
+Focus on:

-• Whether the position and size of objects outside the center of view are correct
+• whether objects outside the center of view are displayed with correct positions and sizes

-Essential functions or data that must work properly:
+Essential functions or data that must operate normally:

 • The device's own display system

-• All data in camera frame data and rendering frame data
+• All data in camera frame data and rendered frame data

-After completing the verification of image tracking and dense spatial mapping features, EasyAR Mega should theoretically be supported.
-If the performance on the headset is significantly worse than on a mobile phone, pay attention to the following:
+After validating image tracking and dense spatial mapping features, EasyAR Mega should theoretically be supported.
+If performance on the headset is significantly worse than on mobile devices, pay attention to the following:

-• Focus on the pose data and timestamp in camera frame data and rendering frame data
+• Focus on pose data and timestamps in camera frame data and rendered frame data

-• Monitor the output of the motion tracking/VIO system.
-The panda under XR Origin will be a good reference
+• Monitor motion tracking/VIO system output.
+The panda under XR Origin serves as a good reference

 Important

-Users will pay close attention to these display issues, and many devices indeed cannot provide perfect display effects in large-space scenarios.
-EasyAR cannot solve the display problems inherent to the device itself—this requires iteration and improvement by the device manufacturer.
-Meanwhile, users also need to understand these issues.
+Users pay significant attention to these display issues, and many devices genuinely cannot provide perfect rendering in large spatial environments.
+EasyAR cannot resolve display issues inherent to the device hardware.
+These require iterative improvements by device manufacturers.
+Meanwhile, users need to understand these limitations.

 Next steps

-• Image tracking example ImageTracking_Targets, which helps understand the expected performance of the image tracking feature
+• Image tracking example ImageTracking_Targets, which demonstrates the expected performance of image tracking functionality

-• Dense spatial mapping example SpatialMap_Dense_BallGame, which helps understand the expected performance of the dense spatial mapping feature
+• Dense spatial mapping example SpatialMap_Dense_BallGame, which demonstrates the expected performance of dense spatial-mapping functionality

-• Motion fusion example ImageTracking_MotionFusion, which helps understand the expected performance of the motion fusion feature
+• Motion fusion example ImageTracking_MotionFusion, which demonstrates the expected performance of motion fusion functionality

-• Mega example MegaBlock_Basic, which helps understand the expected performance of the Mega feature
+• Mega example MegaBlock_Basic, which demonstrates the expected performance of Mega functionality